rickgennis/managebackups/src/managebackups.1.md

 : Prune backups down to a single backups per day once they're *days* days old.
 If you take multiple backups of the same profile in the same day (with **--time**), this allows you to keep only a single one after they age to *days* days but haven't reached the full retention policy to be completely deleted.

 **--dataonly**
 : {FB} Only retain backups with changed data.
-Backups with no changes (identical copies of the previous backup) are removed immediately.
+Backups with no changes (identical copies of the previous backup) are removed on the next run.

 **--fs_days** [*days*]
 : Failsafe - Require *backups* backups (see **--fs_backups**) within the last *days* days before pruning will begin.
 See FAILSAFE below.